“Madeline gets tan in an hour. It takes me all summer!”

 Lasers use heat that affects all the layers it passes through.
 When heat passes through the pigment-producing layers, guess what?
 It turns on the melanin switch and your skin will respond with more pigment (melanin).

-This is especially problematic for that person whose grandmother, parent or great-grandparent is Sicilian, or Middle Eastern or South American or African or Asian.
+This is especially problematic for that person whose grandmother, parent, or great-grandparent is Sicilian, Middle Eastern, South American, or African or Asian.
 (Not so for the Scandinavian who has very little pigment potential at all!
 These lucky people can opt for even the most aggressive laser treatments and not worry about surprise dark patch side effects.)

-Prior to some of the newer technology, about all we could do was pre-treat ethnic skin with pigment suppressors like hydroquinone – and if there were post treatment instances of hyperpigmentation, we continued the use of hydroquinone to reduce the “new” pigment.
+Before some of the newer technology, about all we could do was pre-treat ethnic skin with pigment suppressors like hydroquinone – and if there were post-treatment instances of hyperpigmentation, we continued the use of hydroquinone to reduce the “new” pigment.

 Now, don’t get this wrong.
 Lasers work on all types of skins for certain things.
 But the lasers that we use on darker skins – or skins that CAN get darker easily – all use some type of filtering and energy adjustments to reduce that risk.